Schellbach/coins/README.md

 **Abstract**

-This BIP proposes redefining the commonly recognized "satoshi" unit so that bitcoin's base unit becomes the primary reference unit and reinforces monetary value associations.
+This BIP proposes redefining the "satoshi" unit so that bitcoin's base unit becomes the primary reference unit and reinforces monetary value associations.
 Under this proposal, one coin is defined as that smallest unit, largely eliminating the need for decimal places while appealing to common intuition.
 By making the integral unit the standard measure, this BIP aims to simplify user comprehension, reduce confusion, better leverage existing unicode symbols, and align on-chain values directly with their displayed representation.

 **Motivation**